PhD in Educational Studies

 • The IDAC will review all applications and, by majority agreement, recommend acceptance of applicants to the participating institutions;

-• The Mount Admissions Office will inform the applicant, in writing after March 1, regarding the decision of the IDAC.
+• The Mount Registrar’s Office will inform the applicant, in writing after March 1, regarding the decision of the IDAC.
 The Mount becomes the Institution of Record for all doctoral students formally admitted to the Mount;

 • In addition to specific doctoral program requirements and regulations set out at the PhD website, Mount students are bound by the regulations and procedures pertaining to graduate studies at the Mount;

-• Each pro tem advisor (dissertation supervisor) will arrange for an entry meeting for his/her/their student(s) to develop a preliminary plan of study and an initial outline of the proposed research area.
+• Each advisor (dissertation supervisor) will arrange for an entry meeting for the student to develop a preliminary plan of study and an initial outline of the proposed research area.
 This preliminary research plan will be submitted in writing to the IDAC for approval (within a time frame specified by the IDAC), through the Doctoral Program Coordinator.
 Normally, this research plan is completed before the July 1st start date.

 Residency and Period of Study